 On a side note, I had scratched at my face a bit too vigorously yesterday and drew a little blood.
 Since I had used Bon Vivant yesterday I reached for the salve (that I happened to have on hand) and equally as vigorous, applied a scant trace of it upon the scratch...
 It disappeared!
 No trace of the scratch; redness and any blood was gone (and bled no further).
 By this morning it was essentially healed.

-Hardware for today's shave included the custom #TimelessRazor "mild edition" with a fresh #PolSilver blade.
+Hardware for today's shave included the custom #TimelessRazor "mild edition" with a #Stork handle and a fresh #PolSilver blade.
 As usual, the #SOC, my standard brush for these softer soaps, loaded the soap and generated the sumptuous lather in the #GTP scuttle with aplomb.
 This lather is just superb.
 As expected, the shave was super comfortable and quite close.
 While not as awe inspiring as yesterday's shave with the more aggressive version, this is a fantastic daily driver that won't have your face all irritated from overdoing it (and it's still a better shave than most mild razors).
 It was near 12 hours or so before I felt any appreciable stubble, even along the jaw line this time...
 So much so that this morning I debated whether to shave at all.